WICG/aom/reference-delegate-explainer.md

 ## Introduction

-Reference Target is a feature to enable using IDREF attribtues such as `for` and `aria-labelledby` to refer to elements inside a component's shadow DOM, while maintaining encapsulation of the internal details of the shadow DOM.
+Reference Target is a feature to enable using IDREF attributes such as `for` and `aria-labelledby` to refer to elements inside a component's shadow DOM, while maintaining encapsulation of the internal details of the shadow DOM.
 The main goal of this feature is to enable ARIA to work across shadow root boundaries.

-This proposal is based on @Westbrook's [Cross-root ARIA Reflection API](https://github.com/Westbrook/cross-root-aria-reflection/blob/main/cross-root-aria-reflection.md) propsal, as well as borrowing ideas from @alice's [Semantic Delegate](https://github.com/alice/aom/blob/gh-pages/semantic-delegate.md) proposal.
+This proposal is based on @Westbrook's [Cross-root ARIA Reflection API](https://github.com/Westbrook/cross-root-aria-reflection/blob/main/cross-root-aria-reflection.md) proposal, as well as borrowing ideas from @alice's [Semantic Delegate](https://github.com/alice/aom/blob/gh-pages/semantic-delegate.md) proposal.

 ## Background